Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 A minimum fraction of investment can be enforced upon each individual position, preventing trades at negligible volume.
 Use the keyword parameters `min_long` and `min_short` to set a thresholds for trading long and short positions.
-For example, here we enforce that at least 3% of the wealth are allocated to each traded long position.
+For example, here we enforce that at least 5% of the wealth are allocated to each
+trade:

 .. testcode:: mod